-In 2020, many organizations pivoted their business models due to the pandemic.
-If you're one of these companies, you may have developed new processes and procedures that allowed you to safely continue operations and maintain high customer service levels.
-Now that the dust has begun to settle, it is an excellent opportunity to evaluate or reevaluate any new cybersecurity risks that could have been created by these changes.
-In this article, we offer practical guidance on how to classify and measure your cybersecurity risks for effective cybersecurity risk management.
+In 2020, many organizations pivoted their business models due to the global pandemic.
+If you're one of these companies, you may have developed new processes and procedures that allowed you to safely continue operations and maintain high levels of customer service.
+Now, the effects of the pandemic have changed the face of how business gets done and potentially introduced new cybersecurity risks.
+In this article, we offer practical guidance on how to classify and measure these risks for effective cybersecurity risk management.

 Before the days of the cloud (pre-2008), technology risks were generally associated with a physical facility disaster like a fire, flood, or nor'easter.
 Since everything lived within the company's four walls (servers, files, applications, etc.), an event like a building fire could mean absolute devastation.
 To mitigate that risk, appropriate controls were put in place for the situation, such as off-site backup tapes (air-gap solution) and disaster recovery centers.

-Fast forward to the the cloud era, risks and disasters today look very different for organizations.
-These highly disruptive events come in many different forms, including theft, ransomware attacks, social engineering, major internet outages, and, most recently, the pandemic.
+Fast forward to the post-pandemic cloud era; risks and disasters today look very different for organizations.
+These highly disruptive events come in many different forms, including ransomware attacks, social engineering, phishing attacks, major internet outages, and most recently, the global pandemic.
 On top of that, we're seeing state-sponsored threat actors expanding their reach by actively attacking small- to medium-sized businesses as well as large corporations.
 These disasters look different, and the likelihood of one occurring is much higher than ever.
-In many cases, these risk could have been avoided or mitigated with proper planning.
+In many cases, these risks could have been avoided or mitigated with proper planning.
 Below is a high-level look into how your organization can begin approaching and measuring your cybersecurity risks.

-It's important to have a thorough understanding of risk and the potential impact it can have on your business.
-At a high level, there are four ways you can classify and address risk.
+It's important to have a thorough understanding of organizational risk and the potential impact it can have on your business.
+At a high level, there are four ways you can approach risk to classify and address each threat.

-For example, don’t allow remote access since it is too risky.
+For example, don’t allow remote access to your network if the risk is too high.
 You can also consider not getting into a particular line of business entirely, i.e., deciding not to take on hospitals as customers because HIPAA regulations are too costly and the risk of non-compliance is too high.
 Risk avoidance is typically the most expensive path.

 Transfer risk to another 3rd party (Payroll service, Cyber/E&O/GL Insurance) that only protects a specific data type.
 Be aware that you're not transferring all of your responsibility.
-It should be part of your due diligence to ensure the third party provider is doing their part to properly secure and backup data in the event of a failure or breach.
+It should be part of your due diligence to ensure the third-party provider is doing its part to properly secure and backup data in the event of a failure or breach.

 This is where Systems Engineering prefers to focus.
 We find ways to help businesses enable their employees to work in the most efficient and secure manner possible.
 To accomplish this, organizations need to blend the right mix of technologies, policies, and training that reduce associated risks to an acceptable level.